reflex-dev/reflex-web/blog/2024-03-15-reflex-architecture.md

 ### State Updates

 After the event handler runs, it updates the state's vars.
-Whenever a state var updates it, Reflex marks it as "dirty".
+Whenever a state var is updated, Reflex marks it as "dirty".
 When the event handler is done processing, we find all the dirty vars and send them to the frontend to update the UI.
 This allows our apps to scale as the state grows.

-The state delta is sent to the frontend through a websocket connection.
+All the dirty vars are collected and sent to the frontend as a "state delta".
 The frontend then updates the UI to reflect the new state.
-In this case, the new Github profile image is displayed.
+In our example, the new Github profile image is displayed.

 ## Extendability